psalasiya/QEP_2D/README.md

 6. Check if everything is installed properly by running `netgen`, a ngsolve GUI should open.

 Once ngsolve is installed succesfully, run the following code to calculate the eigenspectrum of a skew-cell cut out from orthogonal lattice of square with circular inclusion unit-cell.
 1. Run QEP_2D.py.
 The file is pre-populated with omega, ky, a1, a2 and mesh module.
-The eigenspectrum will be saved in Matlab_data directory.
+The eigenspectrum will be saved in Data directory.
-2. The data file contains all the eigenvalues in the first-Brillouin zone.